Master of Social Work: Full Program

 • Human Behavior in the Social Environment (SOWK600)

-Exploration of how social welfare history informs the development of social workers’ skills in contemporary society.
-Exploration of the ways the developing American societal culture, structure and values contributed to oppression and marginalization.
-Identification of the strengths and weaknesses of the American welfare state.
-Analysis of the major social policies and programs that exist.
-Development of the skills of policy analysis, formulation and advocacy.
-Identification of social policy positions of diverse religious traditions.
+Explores how social welfare history informs contemporary social work practice.
+Examines how American culture, structure, and values contribute to oppression and marginalization.
+Evaluates the strengths and weaknesses of welfare policies and programs.
+Develops skills in policy analysis, formulation, and advocacy, and identifies social policy perspectives of diverse religious traditions.

 • Field Seminar I (SOWK615)